After decades of secrecy, Maryland might make police disciplinary records public

 Does Florida’s strong open records law — which sprang from a traditionally conservative distrust of government — make it harder to attract officers to the state?

 “No, I would not say that,” she said.
-Officers there are more concerned over benefits, salary and other proposed police reforms, Henning said.
+Officers there are more concerned about benefits, salary and other proposed police reforms, Henning said.

 Ovetta Wiggins contributed to this report.